SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 12 January 2024 - Fix - The given username was not applied when deploying a DaaS Express system

-When a custom username was given when deploying a new DaaS Express system the default username was still being used.
-This has now been resolved.
+When a custom username was given when deploying a new DaaS system the default username (Administrator) was still being used.
+The user will now be created with the custom username.

 #### 12 January 2024 - New feature - Remote access for custom files/webpages [ID_38426]